-- 3.2.1 The Police Reform and Social Responsibility Act 2011 makes provisions for the PCC to appoint a deputy to undertake any functions of the PCC with the exception of: - Approving and issuing the Police and Crime Plan - Appointing, suspending and removing the Chief Constable - Approving the budget requirement for the purpose of issuing a precept - 3.2.2 There is no deputy PCC at Northampton PCC and therefore there are no delegations for this role included within this Scheme.
-The policy in this area will be reviewed on appointment of a deputy PCC. - 3.2.3 The Police Reform and Social Responsibility Act 2011 makes provision for the PCC to appoint other staff to carry out their functions.
-In addition to those functions listed at 3.2 which cannot be delegated to staff, the following are also defined in the Act as being matters that cannot be delegated:

-- Determining the police and crime objectives in the Police and Crime Plan - Attendance at the Police and Crime Panel for specified duties - Approving the annual report to the Police and Crime Panel - 3.2.4 In addition, the PCC, except in exceptional and urgent circumstances, will not delegate decisions of Significant Public Interest.
-A full definition of decisions of Significant Public Interest is included in the Decision Making Framework in Appendix 1 of this Scheme. - 3.2.5 Should the PCC be unable to act for any reason, the Police Reform and Social Responsibility Act 2011 makes provisions for the Police and Crime Panel to appoint an Acting PCC and subsequently, should the PCC be unable to return to their duties, a by-election would be triggered. - 3.2.6 Should any decision be required of the PCC whilst unable to act and prior to the Police and Crime Panel meeting to appoint an Acting PCC, the delegated powers to the Chief Executive and Chief Finance Officer within this Scheme (at 3.4 and 3.5 respectively) are enacted.
+- 6.1 The Police Reform and Social Responsibility Act 2011 makes provisions for the PCC to appoint a deputy to undertake any functions of the PCC with the exception of: - Approving and issuing the Police and Crime Plan - Appointing, suspending and removing the Chief Constable - Approving the budget requirement for the purpose of issuing a precept - 6.2 There is no deputy PCC at the date of this Scheme and therefore there are no delegations included within this Scheme. - 6.3 The Police Reform and Social Responsibility Act 2011 makes provision for the PCC to appoint other staff to carry out their functions.
+In addition to those functions listed at 6.1 which cannot be delegated to staff, the following are also defined in the Act as being matters that cannot be delegated: - Determining the police and crime objectives in the Police and Crime Plan - Attendance at the Police and Crime Panel for specified duties - Approving the annual report to the Police and Crime Panel - 6.4 In addition, the PCC, except in exceptional and urgent circumstances, will not delegate decisions of Significant Public Interest.
+A full definition of decisions of Significant Public Interest is included in the Decision Making Framework in Section 13 of this Scheme. - 6.5 Should the PCC be unable to act for any reason, the Police Reform and Social Responsibility Act 2011 makes provisions for the Police and Crime Panel to appoint an Acting PCC and subsequently, should the PCC be unable to return to their duties a by-election would be triggered. - 6.6 Should any decision be required of the PCC whilst unable to act and prior to the Police and Crime Panel meeting to appoint an Acting PCC, the delegated powers to the Chief Executive and Chief Finance Officer within this Scheme (at 8.2.24 and 9.4 respectively) are enacted.